hibryid/multi-koii-vps/README.md

 bash next_docker show-addresses

 # claim rewards
-# Will be added soon
 bash multi-koii.sh claim 1

 # Unstake from the old task
-# Will be added soon
 bash multi-koii.sh unstake 1

 # limit cores count to use